rust-lang/rfcs/text/3127-trim-paths.md

 it will retain the paths in separate debug symbols file, if one exists, to help debuggers and profilers locate the source files.

-To facilitate this, a new flag named `--remap-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, speicifying paths under which context (in marco expansion, in debuginfo or in diagnostics) should or shouldn't be remapped.
+To facilitate this, a new flag named `--remap-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, speicifying paths under which context (in macro expansion, in debuginfo or in diagnostics) should or shouldn't be remapped.

 # Motivation
 [motivation]: #motivation

 ## Sanitising local paths that are currently embedded
-Currently, executables and libraies built by Cargo have a lot of embedded absolute paths.
+Currently, executables and libraries built by Cargo have a lot of embedded absolute paths.
 They most frequently appear in debug information and panic messages (pointing to the panic location source file).
 As an example, consider the following package:

 `Cargo.toml`: